itachi1621/Dall-E-3_Desktop_Client/README.md

 # Dall-E-3_Desktop_Client
 ## Image Generation with OpenAI Dall-e-3 API

-This project allows you to generate images using OpenAI's DALL-E model via a command-line interface.
+This script allows you to generate images using OpenAI's DALL-E 3 model via a command-line interface.
 The script supports asynchronous image creation, handles user inputs, and saves images with metadata.

 ## Features
 - Asynchronous image generation using aiohttp and asyncio.